oceanprotocol/market/documentation/build-a-marketplace/customising-your-market.md

 ---
 title: Customising Market
-description: Step by step guide to customizing your fork of Ocean market
+description: Step by step guide to customizing your fork of Metaschool Market
 ---

 # Customising a Market

 So you’ve got a fully functioning data marketplace at this point, which is pretty cool.
 But it doesn’t really look like your data marketplace.
-Right now, it’s still just a clone of Ocean Market — the same branding, name, logo, etc. The next few steps focus on personalizing your data marketplace.
+Right now, it’s still just a clone of Metaschool Market — the same branding, name, logo, etc. The next few steps focus on personalizing your data marketplace.

 * Change your Market Name
 * Change the Logo